 - 5 cups water approximately; more or less depending on how thin or thick you like your curry

-- Add 1 tbsp oil to a large skillet and heat to med high.
+- Add 1 tablespoon oil to a large skillet and heat to med high.
 Add the chicken and saute until browned.

 - Add the chicken back in, then add the water.
 If you like your curry a bit thicker, perhaps only add 4 cups of water to start with (you can add more later to thin the curry).
 Bring to the boil, and then lower to a simmer.
 Simmer for about 15 minutes.